Emotive Industrial Design:

 AEG, Artifort, Blackberry, British Airways, British Telecom, Crushgrind, Dell, EE, Fiskars, Habitat, Huawei, Hudl, Ideas Denmark, INQ Mobile, Ikea, John Lewis, LG Electronics, Joseph Joseph, Lexus, Made.com, Martela, Metalarte, Motorola, Nike, Nokia, Oliver Goldsmith, Oxford Metrics Group, Panasonic, Rado, Samsung, SGW Global, Team One, Tesco, Wallpaper* Handmade

 “Before setting up his own practice in 2005, technological whizz-kid Tej Chauhan put in several years at Nokia, creating some of the company’s most memorable models.
 These days, his signature aesthetic has touched everything from kitchen tools and eyewear to televisions and door handles, making one of the most wide-ranging oeuvres around.” — Wallpaper*

-Tej Chauhan is an industrial designer known for his cutting-edge consumer technology and homeware.
+Tej Chauhan is an industrial designer known for his emotive visual language and cutting-edge consumer technology and homeware.

-Tej joined Nokia as a Senior Designer in 2000, where he led the design of the Nokia 7600, 7280 (listed as one of the Best 25 Products of 2004 by Fortune Magazine) and 7370 fashion products.
+Tej joined the Nokia Design team in 2000, where he led the design of the Nokia 7600, 7280 (listed as one of the Best 25 Products of 2004 by Fortune Magazine) and 7370 fashion products.
 In 2003/4, Tej was also an Associate Lecturer in Product Design on the Faculty at Central St Martins.
 He left Nokia in 2005 to establish his own practice, Tej Chauhan Ltd.